Table of Contents

 I was able to participate in tournaments, experience the welcoming kinship among riders, and mountain bike at the best places across Europe.
 It all fanned my love for cycling and made me realize that this is what I wanted to do.
 Fast forward to today, my partner, Mary, and I run our own company, Ride the Alps, and are raising our two beautiful kids on the French-Swiss border.

 Now that we’re here, people always ask me what my favorite tour in Switzerland is.
 But that’s just impossible to answer.
-Instead, I’ve compiled a list of five amazing locales that I think every mountain biker should experience once in their life, regardless of skill level.
+Instead, I’ve compiled a list of five amazing mountain bike trips that I think every rider should experience once in their life, regardless of skill level.

 This legendary mountain resort is one the world’s most attractive vacation villages for a reason.
 Mountaineering, some of the best backcountry skiing in Europe, mountain biking, Zermatt is an outdoor tour de force.
 Above all, literally, is the is the backdrop.
 Matterhorn’s striking fin rising into the sky is unbelievable.
 Here you might want to spend as much time marveling at the scenery as you would riding the trails.